rafaelsalmon/Case-Control/README.md

 * User sign-up;
 * Access control.

-To report patient's reactions, the doctor is presented with a step-by-step registration process.

-NOTICE / DISCLOSURE
+NOTICE / DISCLOSURE:

 The development of this app was requested by a freelance client.
 It doesn't represent any political or scientific view of this developer towards vaccination.

 It is being shared in Github as a showcase of my work, since this was a job that I have executed alone, in a very short period of time.
 It is also being shared for academic purposes and it is small enough to be able to be comprehended end-to-end pretty quickly, and because it can be refactored into a more generic version or domain-specific versions and provide utility for different applications.

-DEVELOPMENT PROCESS
+DEVELOPMENT PROCESS:

 Tech steps included: